Angel Oak: Background

+The Angel Oak, as seen in 2022.

 The oak derives its name from the estate of Justus Angel and his wife, Martha Waight Tucker Angel.
 Local folklore tells stories of ghosts of formerly enslaved people appearing as angels around the tree.

 Despite the claims that the Angel Oak is the oldest tree east of the Mississippi River, bald cypress trees throughout North and South Carolina are significantly older.
 One example in North Carolina is over 1,600 years old.